 Review of Table 2, Mental Status Impairments, below suggests the interrelationship between assessment of attendant care, activities of daily living and Whole Person Impairment.
 A person who suffers "impairment that requires direct daily care under continued supervision and confinement in home or at a facility" suffers a Whole Percent Impairment of thirty to forty-nine percent (30 - 49%).
-Table 2 is repeated below.
+Table 2 is repeated on the next page.